DataDog/datadog-api-client-java/RELEASING.md

 - Install [datadog_checks_dev](https://datadog-checks-base.readthedocs.io/en/latest/datadog_checks_dev.cli.html#installation) using Python 3
 - Have [Java 1.8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)
 - Ensure all CIs are passing on the master branch that we're about to release.
+- Set the `BINTRAY_USER` and `BINTRAY_API_KEY` environment variables so that the release process can deploy to Bintray.

 ## Release
 Note that once the release process is started, nobody should be merging/pushing anything.